CosmoLike/cocoa/README.md

 Users can now proceed to **step :two:**.

 > [!TIP]
-> *What if the user wants to install the Cocoa environment on a supercomputer?*
-> Many HPC environments provide the [Anaconda installer](https://www.anaconda.com) as an external module.
+> To install the Cocoa environment on a supercomputer, users may take advantage of the fact that many HPC environments provide the [Anaconda installer](https://www.anaconda.com) as an external module.
 If this is the case, check the Appendix [FAQ: How do we use an available Anaconda module on HPC?](#overview_anaconda).

 > [!TIP]
-> *What if the user does not have conda installed?*
 > If the user is not working on an HPC environment that offers Anaconda or [Miniconda](https://docs.anaconda.com/miniconda/), check the Appendix [FAQ: What if there is no Conda?
 Miniconda installation](#overview_miniconda).

 > [!TIP]
-> *What if the user wants to install Python 3.10?*
 > We provide the YML file `cocoapy310.yml` so users can work on Python 3.10.
 Users must also modify the following flag on `set_installation_options.sh` before proceeding further with the Cocoa installation.
 >
 >     [Adapted from Cocoa/set_installation_options.sh shell script]